 F: Finally, focus on clear, ongoing communication

-ABM simply won’t work unless you achieve clear communication not only inside your marketing team, but between marketing and sales, between your ABM team and the rest of your organization, and between your organization and each member of the buying team at each targeted account.
+ABM simply won’t work unless you achieve clear communication not only between your SaaS marketing agency and your internal marketing team, but also between marketing and sales, and between your organization and each member of the buying team at each targeted account.
 You must develop and consistently use internal channels that make campaign information available to everyone involved.

 For instance, your outbound specialists aren’t part of the ABM team but may have developed relationships at target accounts that should be nurtured and expanded.
 It’s critical that they keep the rest of the team informed of any activities with these contacts.
 In another example, your social media team may not be part of the ABM team, but posts on LinkedIn could be part of the campaign; therefore, it’s important that the social media results be consistently made available to the ABM team.